purplerayray/acps-repo/README.md

 Main Project Folder available in `master` branch.
 For now, you will need DB Browser (Sqlite3) to store the program's data locally.
-Run "server.py" to initialize the server.
+Run "server.py" to initialize the server (on local machine).
 Then run GUI_main.py using Python 3.

+Default login details to access dashboard:
+Username: admin
+Password: admin

 #### Installations